wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.0.4 – Released on 19 May 2025 =
+= 3.0.6 – Released on 1 August 2025 =
-* Enhancement: Improved license handling code for the Pro version.
-* New: Added an Admin UI tab for the "Features" section.
-* New: Compatibility with WordPress (6.8.1) and WooCommerce (9.9.4).
+* New: Compatibility with the WooCommerce Cart Abandonment Recovery plugin.
+* Enhancement: Offer notice placement changes and banner updates